 Click the links below to learn more about these typical applications:

-By pairing Kensa’s Shoebox heat pumps with Shared Ground Loop Arrays, developments featuring as few as two dwellings, including flats, can attract 20 years of quarterly payments through the Non Domestic Renewable Heat Incentive (RHI), creating a 6-13% IRR for the developer or attracting external funders to own and operate the ground source heat pump infrastructure, removing the…
+Offering ease of carbon compliance, by pairing Kensa’s ground source heat pumps with Shared Ground Loop Arrays (SGLAs), developments featuring as few as two dwellings, including flats, can also attract 20 years of quarterly payments through the Non Domestic Renewable Heat Incentive (RHI).
+Split ownership of this innovative SGLA system architecture enables developers or external investors to fund…

 The Kensa Shoebox Heat pump is a small, extremely quiet, MCS-accredited and British-made ground source heat pump specifically designed to provide both space heating and domestic hot water in new build and retrofit properties which require a load of 3kW to 6kW.
 The Shoebox Heat Pump is the market’s smallest and quietest heat pump.
 Benefitting…